rogerclark/typer/README.txt

-Typer
+Typer v0.2

-A simple Notepad clone built during ia series of live video tutorials about C and Win32 programming using Windows 2000 and Visual Studio 6.
+A simple Notepad clone built during a series of live video tutorials about C and Win32 programming using Windows 2000 and Visual Studio 6.